cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

 })
 ```

-React is known to have some conflicts with the Proxy implementation.
-You probably don't want to stub your UI library anyway, so it's a good idea to add it to the `ignoreList`.
+React is known to have some conflicts with the Proxy implementation that cause problems stubbing internal React functionality.
+Since it is unlikely you want to stub parts of React itself, it's a good idea to add it to the `ignoreList`.

 ## Known Issues

 ### Import Syntax

-All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may edge cases that have not been identified
+All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may edge cases that have not been identified.

 ### Regular Expression matching